-- Account ID: A unique generated number used to identify the user account.
+- Account ID: A generated number used to uniquely identify the user account.

 DigitalSuite sends notifications for different purposes to the users' email addresses.
 If sending to an email address results in too many bounces, the address is added to a blacklist for a period of time that depends on the reason.
 Administrators can remove an email address manually from the blacklist before it is removed automatically.

 Each user can set a password for DigitalSuite and change it as needed.
 Administrators can reset a password for other users, if required.
 The password is applicable for the Login/Password authentication method, which is always available.

 For the SSO with SAML 2.0 and Google OAuth2 authentication methods, users need to set and change their password in the SAML identity provider system or Google, respectively.

 The profile determines the basic permissions a user has in DigitalSuite.
 It can be one of the following: